 Normally, the user never needs to load this file in Scilab directly except for batch processing, which is discussed in Chapter 11.
-The loading is done in the Scicos environment using the Load button in the File menu.
+The loading is done in the Scicos environment using the Open button in the File menu.
 The file can also be loaded when launching Scicos as follows:

-\longrightarrow scicos myfile.cos;
+\longmapsto scicos myfile.cos;

 Scicos diagrams can also be saved in text format.
-The extension of text files is .cosf.
-These files are in fact Scilab scripts that can be executed using the exec command, provided Scicos libraries are loaded in the environment.
+The possible extensions of the text files are .cosf and .xml.
+The tt .cosf files are Scilab scripts that can be executed using the exec command, provided Scicos libraries are loaded in the environment.
 Note that Scicos libraries are not loaded by default into Scilab.
 They are loaded by the function scicos.
-Just as in the binary case, the loading should be done by Scicos.
+So, just as in the binary case, the loading should be done by Scicos.